 Once you have decided which stock app you want to use – and whether you want to buy or trade Amazon shares, it’s then time to do a bit of research.

-After all, just because Amazon made gains of 75% in 2020 – it doesn’t mean that the stocks will continue to rise indefinitely.
+After all, even though Amazon’s share price is up over 212% in the past five years, it doesn’t mean that the stocks will continue to rise indefinitely.

-As such, the sections below will outline some key information that you need to take into account before you invest in Amazon UK.
+As such, the sections below will outline some key information that traders often take into account before you invest in Amazon UK.

 Had you shared the vision of Jeff Bezos back in 1997 when Amazon first went public, you would now be looking at unprecedented gains.
 Back then, the shares would have cost you just $18 each.
 However, we need to adjust this future to take into account the many stock-splits that Amazon has initiated.
 As such, the initial Amazon share price UK was effectively just $1.73.

-Fast forward to early 2021 and the same Amazon shares will cost you over $3,200 each.
-That works out at end-to-end gains of over 184,000%.
-In simple terms, had you invested £1,000 into Amazon back in 1997, you would now be worth £1.8 million.
+Fast forward to April 2022 and the same Amazon shares will cost you over $2880 each.
+That works out at end-to-end gains of over 166,000%.
+In simple terms, had you invested £1,000 into Amazon back in 1997, your investment would now be worth over £1.6 million.
 However, it’s not always been smooth-sailing for Amazon shares.